 Feel free to play around with the numbers.

 Our Plan for Social Security

 At full retirement age, I get 100% of my calculated benefit.
 But each year that I hold off nets me an additional 8% per month for life.

-The max I could receive from an additional 21 years of work beyond that is about $43,000 per year according to the SSA website.
+The max I could receive from an additional 18 years of work beyond that is about $50,160 per year according to the SSA website.